 7. Applications

-(1) Application for a licence shall be made to the Officer in Charge of the Police Station nearest to the place where the applicant resides by lodging the application in person at that station.
+(1) Application for a licence shall be made to the officer in charge of the police station nearest to the place where the applicant resides by lodging the application in person at that station.

-(2) Application for a temporary permit may be made to the Officer in Charge of any Police Station where the circumstances so require, but should normally be made to the Officer in Charge of the Police Station nearest to the place where the applicant resides.
+(2) Application for a temporary permit may be made to the officer in charge of any police station where the circumstances so require, but should normally be made to the officer in charge of the police station nearest to the place where the applicant resides.

 (3) When the firearm in respect of which a licence or permit is required is in the possession of the applicant at the time the application is made it must be produced to the person to whom the application is made, who shall insert on the application the required particulars of the firearm, or otherwise assist the applicant in inserting those particulars, and shall initial those particulars as being correct.

-(4) When the firearm in respect of which a licence is required is not in the possession of the applicant at the time when the application is made the Officer in Charge of the Police Station may, without charge, issue a permit to enable the applicant to obtain possession.
+(4) When the firearm in respect of which a licence is required is not in the possession of the applicant at the time when the application is made the officer in charge of the police station may, without charge, issue a permit to enable the applicant to obtain possession.

-(5) The applicant shall, within the time stipulated in the permit, produce the firearm, together with the permit, to the Officer in Charge.
+(5) The applicant shall, within the time stipulated in the permit, produce the firearm, together with the permit, to the officer in charge.

-[(5a) repealed]

 (6) For the purpose of enabling the suitability of the applicant to be assessed, the applicant may be required to answer a written questionnaire relating to the Firearms Act 1973 and Regulations, and knowledge of firearms safety.

 (7) Where the application is for an addition to a licence the application may be dealt with by way of expedited procedure by a person who would be authorised to grant a licence for the firearm to which the application relates.